anishjha93/zerocode-wiki/Home.md

 ## Helps and Docs- [Zerocode Table of Contents](https://github.com/authorjapps/zerocode#table-of-contents--)

-**Testing REST apis with Zero Code JSON based BDD test framework lib.
-Great tool for api test automation!**
+Testing REST apis with Zero Code JSON assertion based REST test framework lib.
+Great tool for `REST api`, `SOAP api` and `DB integration` test automation and [much more](https://github.com/authorjapps/zerocode#table-of-contents--)!

-Get rid of lot of boilerplate codes!
-Learn how the ZeroCode testing library will make your life easier.
+Learn how the ZeroCode testing library can make your life easier and writing tests faster by simply putting your **thoughts** into **executable test** scenarios and **not enforcing** you to write boiler plate glue code and sticky wrappers around your tests.
+Tests become neat and clean as well as easily maintainable.

+You have still options to write the `glue code` if you have a need to do, also it allows to **override** the framework behavior by your own **java code** which becomes not only **reusable** but becomes **part of the framework**.

 See the [HelloWorldTest](https://github.com/authorjapps/helpme/blob/master/zerocode-rest-help/src/test/java/org/jsmart/zerocode/testhelp/tests/HelloWorldTest.java)

 ## Why?

-* It's simple and easy to use, no clutters or boiler-plate code for testers and developers or any stakeholders to understand what's being tested.
-Great time saver!
+* It's simple and easy to use, no boiler-plate code needed for testers and developers or any stakeholders to understand what's being tested.

 * Automate and write your end-to-end tests and integration-tests at the speed of writing unit tests